 The Infrastructure team is in charge of operating, maintaining, testing and even sometimes developing the tools and services that are necessary to the LibreOffice project and community.
 The LibreOffice project and The Document Foundation take great pride in relying on their own infrastructure rather than using another entity's resources.
 Because of this, the Infrastructure team is critical to the project.

 Its tasks are to operate:

-- the LibreOffice project's localization and documentation collaboration tools (our Pootle website athttp://translations.documentfoundation.org, the MozTrap QA site at https://manual-test.documentfoundation.org/results/runs/
+- The LibreOffice project's localization and documentation collaboration tools (our Pootle website at http://translations.documentfoundation.org, the MozTrap QA site at http://manual-test.libreoffice.org/results/runs/)

 Part of our role is to look for ways to improve and augment our Web tools and infrastructure, so as to promote The Document Foundation's and the LibreOffice community's effective communication, internally and externally.